 The purpose of this policy is to provide guidance to effectively manage the creation, maintenance, and confidentiality of HR Records of the UNB.

-This policy applies to Council, the Band Administrator, Director of External Relations and the Chief Financial Officer.
+This policy applies to the Council, the Band Administrator, Human Resources Manager, and the Chief Financial Officer.

 25.2 Responsibilities